 Mesa Contemporary Arts (MCA) Museum is the exciting visual art exhibition space at Mesa Arts Center.
 In five stunning galleries, MCA Museum showcases curated and juried exhibitions of contemporary art by emerging and internationally recognized artists.
 MCA Museum also offers lectures by significant artists and arts professionals, art workshops and a volunteer Docent program.

-The museum is closed for most major holidays, including Veteran’s Day, Thanksgiving, Christmas, New Year's Day & Fourth of July.
+The museum is closed for most major holidays, including Thanksgiving, Christmas and New Year's Day.

 MCA Museum is part of the Mesa Arts Center campus and is located across from the Store at the North West point of campus.
 The museum is the closest building to Center and Main Street.